V-Shkrobatskyi/Library-Service-Project/README.md

 # Library-Service-Project

 Library Service Project designed to provide a management system for book borrowings.
-This API can be used for create profiles, books add borrowing/return books.
+This API can be used to: create profiles, books add borrowing/return books, getting automatic notification on telegram about borrowings.

 ## Table of Contents